dr-david-white/Collisionatron/README.md

 # Collision-a-tron
-A simple collider manager which does simple (not perfect) collisions between non-rotating cubes.
+A cube collider with simple (not perfect) collisions between non-rotating cubes.

+The purpose of this project is to evaluate the performance of different methods of parallelisation.

 The collisions are *purposely* NOT OPTIMISED - no octrees etc. The idea is to generate a large amount of work.